-The government could be on the hook for hundreds of millions of dollars over the Earthquake Commission's failure to assess earthquake damage in Christchurch, Minister Responsible for EQC Megan Woods says.
+The Earthquake Commission minister says the government could be on the hook for hundreds of millions of dollars over the commission's failure to assess earthquake damage in Christchurch.

 The number of people who bought homes where damage was not properly assessed has now climbed to 664 and Megan Woods said this could be just the tip of the iceberg.

 While EQC had paid out the first $100,000 worth of damage on these homes, private insurers were often refusing to pay the remainder of the repair bill which could run into hundreds of thousands of dollars.